Why Schaeffler keeps showing up in humanoid robotics

 Today they signed an MOU with VinDynamics, Vingroup's humanoid robotics unit, covering joint R&D and future commercial agreements on core humanoid components, including actuator systems and motors.
 This follows a series of highly differentiated strategic deals.

 The earliest structurally significant move was a minority equity investment in Agility Robotics, paired with a purchase agreement for Agility's Digit humanoids.
 Unlike subsequent agreements, this deployed capital alongside commercial contracts.
-Digit is already working trial shifts in logistics and material handling across Schaeffler’s network.
+Digit is already being used in logistics and material handling within Schaeffler’s network.

 Open on YouTube